snare/voltron/README.md

     GDB:

         source /path/to/voltron/entry.py
-        voltron init
         set disassembly-flavor intel

 2. Start your debugger and initialise Voltron manually if necessary.

+    On recent versions of LLDB you do not need to initialise Voltron manually:

+        $ lldb target_binary

-    On LLDB you need to call `voltron init` after you load the inferior:
+    On older versions of LLDB you need to call `voltron init` after you load the inferior:

         $ lldb target_binary
         (lldb) voltron init